 15. COMPLIANCE WITH PRIVACY LAWS

-16.3 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
-Cookies contain information that is transferred to your computer's hard drive.
+16.2 A cookie is a small file of letters and numbers that may be stored on your browser or the hard drive of your computer or device when you access our website.
+It allows the website to recognise your device and store some information about your preferences or past actions.

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website such as the Alumni page.